Christian M. 10 min read

 This may seem like a typical case of greenwashing, but it is easier to accept when considering China’s circumstances.
 Unlike the already-developed West, China’s gargantuan task of catching up with Western standards requires a colossal amount of energy.

-Much of this goes to producing much of the tech the West thrives on, such as microchips, superconductors and the EV Li-Ion batteries necessary for the green transportation.
+Much of this goes to producing much of the tech the West thrives on, such as microchips, superconductors and the EV Li-Ion batteries necessary for green transportation.

 We digress; this solar farm is also built on top of a fish farm, providing an extra revenue source for the operating entities.
 According to this, the annual fishery income can reach nearly 5 Million US dollars annually, almost 10% additional revenue from solely selling electricity.